 Postage costs were huge, though my clients bore the cost; but I still had to factor in the time I spent either waiting for couriers or hopping into my car and driving to the post office so that I could return the galleys and marked-up proofs.

 These days, things are different.
-Many publishers have embraced digital mark-up.
-I’m still required to work on final page proofs, and the clients still like me to annotate using UK-industry-standard mark-up language, but I can do it all onscreen – using my PDF editor’s commenting and mark-up tools – and the stamping tool.
+Most publishers have embraced digital mark-up.
+I'm still required to work on final page proofs, and the clients still like me to annotate using UK-industry-standard mark-up language, but I can do it all onscreen – using my PDF editor’s commenting and mark-up tools – and the stamping tool.

 This saves the publisher money by eliminating postage costs and removing the need to print hundreds of pages of hard copy.
 It also saves me time, and, for those of us in the business of editorial freelancing, time is money.

 First, I’m based in the UK.
-If you’re from elsewhere, you might not recognize some of the symbols shown in this article.
+If you’re from elsewhere, you might not recognize some of the symbols shown in this post.
 That’s not because the symbols are wrong, but because there are differences in mark-up language between countries.